CHC-Software-Development-Club/NewSchoolWebsite/README.md

 Notes:
 ---------------------------
 - Going to push basic files here so we can start next meeting.
 Will announce at assembly that meetings r Mondays to clarify.
+- Tysm Kian for doing the Front-End Dependencies.
+I will do the back

 Club Planning Info:
 ---------------------------